websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-definition-node-reference.md

 ## Conditions

-Conditions let you inspect the asset (or its execution context) and do something, like send it to a particular transition.
+Conditions inspect whether a certain condition is met before executing.

 Here's the `determine-branch` condition from the Category Specific Approval workflow definition: